auravila/DataScience-Capstone/README.md

 |debug_log|automl_error.log|log file to write debug information to|

-### Results
-Whilst AUC_weighted was considered as one of the best measurements the result of the execution of automl model indicated that AUC_micro provided the best run metric of them all.

-Parameters used for the automl run.
+Parameters used for the automl run, code:

 automl_settings = {
     "experiment_timeout_minutes": 60,